 Who knew that salt could even impact your brain function?
 According to a 2011 Canadian study on 1,200 more sedentary adults, those with high-sodium diets had a higher chance of cognitive decline than those with less salt in their diets.
 As you age it is important to keep track of how much salt you consume, and make changes if necessary.
 These 13 foods have way more salt than you realized.

 Yes, just one night of too much sodium can actually make you look and feel more bloated in the morning.
 This is called edema, the swelling of extra fluid in your body’s tissues.
-According to Mayo Clinic, edema can be symptom of an underlying disease, but it can also be sign of too much sodium in your diet.
-(These are other sneaky reasons for your belly bloat.)
+According to Mayo Clinic, edema can be a symptom of an underlying disease, but it can also be a sign of too much sodium in your diet.
 The simple solution is to cut back on sodium.
 Read food labels, look for low-sodium options, or cook your own food to control the salt.
-Here are ways to be smart about food labels.

 A diet high in too much sodium can actually hinder kidney function.
 According to the World Action on Salt and Health, too much salt can increase the amount of protein found in your urine.
 More protein in your urine is a “major risk factor” for kidney disease.
 Additionally, high-sodium diets can also increase the risk of kidney stones.
 If you have excessive kidney stones or pain, you should see a doctor and work with a nutritionist to change to a low sodium diet.
-Be aware of these warning signs of kidney stones and how you can prevent them.
+Avoid these foods that are secretly hurting your brain.

 Americans consume almost 3,400 milligrams of sodium a day.
 According to the American Heart Association, you should be eating only 1,500 milligrams of sodium.
 This extra sodium can increase blood pressure by holding more fluid in the body, making your heart pump harder.
 Ask your doctor if following a low sodium diet could lower your blood pressure.
-Besides controlling your sodium intake, these foods help lower high blood pressure naturally.
+Try these things right now to avoid high blood pressure.